BIOCHEMICAL SCIENCES APPLIED TO AGRICULTURAL BIOTECHNOLOGY 3Module BIOCHIMICA GENERALE

 Detailed Course Content

 Carbohydrates – Review of structure and function, monosaccharides, disaccharides.
 Homopolysaccharides and heteropolysaccharides.
 Glycoconjugates (proteoglycans, glycoproteins, glycolipids).
 Lipids – Review of structure and function.
 Storage lipids.
 Structural lipids.
 Sterols.
 Lipoproteins.
 Nitrogenous compounds: purine and pyrimidine bases and derived compounds.
 Amino acids – Review of structure and function, titration.
 Peptide bond and its characteristics.
 Proteins – Structure and function of proteins.
 Primary structure.
 Secondary structures: alpha-helix, beta-sheet.
 The Ramachandran diagram.
 Tertiary structure.
 Quaternary structure.
 Fibrous proteins.
 Globular proteins – Haemoproteins involved in the transport of gases (O2, CO2): myoglobin and haemoglobin: structures, function and regulation, degradation and disposal of haem.
 Haemoproteins involved in redox reactions.
 Cytochromes. - Biochemical catalysis. – Chemical catalysts and biological catalysts.
 Enzymes: classification.
 Coenzymes and vitamins.
 Michaelis-Menten equation.
 Km, Vmax, turnover number, Kcat/Km.
 The double reciprocal graph.
 Effect of pH and temperature on enzymatic activity.
 Irreversible inhibition.
 Reversible inhibition: competitive, non-competitive, incompetitive and mixed.
 Effect of different types of inhibitors on the double reciprocal graph.
 Multienzyme complexes.
 Allosteric regulation of enzymatic activity.
 Introduction to metabolism: general organization – Concept of metabolic pathways and maps.
 Degradative pathways (catabolism) and biosynthetic pathways (anabolism).
 Shuttle systems: metabolic functions and roles.
 Bioenergetics.
 Molecules of energy importance, production and use of biochemical energy in the cell.
 Biochemical roles of NADH and NADPH.
 General mechanisms of regulation of metabolism - hormonal control, feedback regulation, allosteric enzymes, zymogens, isoenzymes, cascade amplification, compartmentalization, gene regulation.
 Biochemical reactions of glycolysis - Regulation of glycolysis and regulatory steps.
 Oxidation of pyruvic acid: the multienzyme complex of pyruvic dehydrogenase and its reaction mechanism.
 Aerobic and anaerobic glycolysis.
 Reactions of the citric acid cycle and regulation of the cycle.
 Degradation of glycogen.
 Reactions of the pentose phosphate pathway - Oxidative phosphorylation - The mitochondrion as the powerhouse of the cell.
 Redox potential scales of molecules of biological importance.
 Machinery for electron transport: structure and functions of mitochondrial complexes.
 Electrochemical potentials in electron transport and role of oxygen.
 Reactions of beta-oxidation of fatty acids.
 Activation and transport in the mitochondrion: acyl-CoA synthetase, carnitine and the acylcarnitine-carnitine transporter.
 Control and energy yield.
 Cholesterol metabolism.
 Ketogenesis.
 Amino acid metabolism and fate of nitrogenous compounds: ammonia activation, transamination, oxidative deamination, urea cycle.
 Degradation and recovery of nucleotides.
 Biosynthetic pathways: glucose and glycogen biosynthesis.
-Notes on chromatographic separations and spectrophotometry
+Notes on chromatographic separations and spectrophotometry.

 Learning Assessment